-The chocolate you used might not be the best for melting (some are just best kept for eating straight out of the wrapper) or it might be overcooked.
+The chocolate you used might not be the best for melting (some are just best kept for eating straight out of the wrapper), or it might be overcooked.

-But don’t worry, here are a few ways that you can thin out melted chocolate, so you don’t have to throw it out and start again.
+But don’t worry, here are a few ways that you can thin out melted chocolate so you don’t have to throw it out and start again.

-This is a relatively simple process but be warned: it can be messy.
+This is a relatively simple process, but be warned: it can be messy.
 Make sure you do this carefully and over a large mixing bowl.

-But before we get into what those ingredients are, just remember that no matter how logical it might seem or how easy DO NOT ADD WATER.
+But before we get into what those ingredients are, just remember that no matter how logical it might seem or how easy, DO NOT ADD WATER.

 Chocolate already has a large amount of fat, so by adding more of an ingredient already present, you won’t risk disturbing the composition of the chocolate.

-If the chocolate is cooling down, you can put it back over a very low heat whilst you add the fat.
+If the chocolate is cooling down, you can put it back over a very low heat while you add the fat.

 Don’t worry too much about chocolate cooling down.
 If you use baking chocolate, then this is more likely to cool down to a hard solid state.

 Add Warm Milk

-Milk isn’t a fat like butter or oil, but it does have a high fat content.
-As with the fat, try adding a small amount and stir the chocolate.
-If you need more, add a little and keep stirring until you reach the consistency that you want.
+Milk isn’t pure fat like butter or oil, but it does have a high-fat content.
+As with the fat, try adding a small amount and stirring the chocolate.

 Any kind of milk will work, but using whole milk will have the best effect as it has the highest fat content.